corda/corda-docs/content/en/docs/corda-os/4.7/clientrpc.md

 would expect.

 This feature comes with a cost: the server must queue up objects emitted by the server-side observable until you download them.
-Note that the server-side observation buffer is bounded, once it fills up, the client is considered slow and will be disconnected.
+Note that the server-side observation buffer is bounded; once it fills up, the client is considered slow and will be disconnected.
 You are expected to subscribe to all the observables returned, otherwise client-side memory starts filling up as observations come in.
-If you don’t want an observable, then subscribe then unsubscribe immediately to clear the client-side buffers and to stop the server from streaming.
+If you do not want an observable, then subscribe then unsubscribe immediately to clear the client-side buffers and to stop the server from streaming.
 For Kotlin users, there is a convenience extension method called `notUsed()` which can be called on an observable to automate this step.